Disclaimer: I do not own Harry Potter or any of its characters. If I did...Sirius, James and Remus would have never died and neither would Fred.

 "What did you do?"
 Harry asked curiously as he turned back to the staff table.

-"Something to shut his annoying voice up," Sirius answered with a wink and Harry laughed.
+"Something to shut his annoying voice up," Sirius winked and Harry laughed.

-"You are truly horrible, Siri," he fondly smiled at his godfather as the students stared at them, no one speaking as the three interacted calmly with one another.
+"You are truly horrible, Siri," smiling fondly at his godfather as the students stared at them, no one speaking as the three interacted calmly with one another.